To be eligible for JHBC internships, students must meet the following criteria:

 Promise not to sue, assumption of risk, and agreement to pay claims.
 Submit via Email to Internship Coordinator.

-STUDENT/EMPLOYER: Obtain a signed CSUSB Learning Site Agreement from the host employer (Required)
+STUDENT/EMPLOYER: Obtain a signed CSUSB Learning Site Agreement from the host employer (Required for all unpaid internships)

 The form will be sent via email to internship employer - please provide supervisor email